The Magical Transition I Get Asked About the Most

 If our tibia (shin bone) can't angle forward relative to our ankle, we can't access the forward lean we need in order to shift our weight from our pelvis to our feet and arrive in our squat.

-Therefore, my first tip for improving your ability to move through this transition is to work on dorsiflexion mobility!
+Therefore, dorsiflexion mobility work can be key for improving your ability to move through this transition!

 1) Half kneel half squat: